The Vegetarian: Themes

 The novella primarily deals with desire, shame, and empathy reflected by the characters' faltering attempts to understand the people around them.
-Charles Montgomery, a teacher in the English Interpretation and Translation Division of Dongguk University and the editor of the Korean Literature in Translation website, states that Han's "description of some evil functions of life" is reminiscent of her previous book, "Convalescence", which is a short story about a group of people each of whom have suffered different kinds of trauma.
+Charles Montgomery, a teacher in the English Interpretation and Translation Division of Dongguk University and the editor of the Korean Literature in Translation website, states that Han's "description of some evil functions of life" is reminiscent of her previous book, "Convalescence", which is a novella about a group of people each of whom have suffered different kinds of trauma.
 Montgomery argues that "since it's written from the perspective of multiple narrators it achieves a kind of overall verisimilitude and three-dimensional character".

 Contrary to what the title might suggest, the book only briefly touches on the philosophy of vegetarianism and the associated diet.

 During a 2016 interview, Han Kang stated, "I think this novel has some layers: questioning human violence and the (im)possibility of innocence; defining sanity and madness; the (im)possibility of understanding others, body as the last refuge or the last determination, and some more.
 It will be inevitable that different aspects are more focused on by different readers and cultural backgrounds.
-If I could say one thing, this novel isn’t a singular indictment of the Korean patriarchy.
+If I could say one thing, this novel isn't a singular indictment of the Korean patriarchy.
 I wanted to deal with my long-lasting questions about the possibility/impossibility of innocence in this world, which is mingled with such violence and beauty.
 These were universal questions that occupied me as I wrote it".

 Reception

-The Vegetarian received mainly positive reviews from critics.

 Boyd Tomkin, chairman of the 2016 Man Booker International Prize judging panel, lauded the book for its "disturbing outlook on a subject of vast interest", and Smith's "creative effort for blending beauty and horror".
 He commented, "This compact, exquisite, and disturbing book will linger long in the minds, and maybe the dreams, of its readers.
 Deborah Smith's perfectly judged translation matches its uncanny blend of beauty and horror at every turn."

 Julia Pascal, writing for The Independent said, "It is the women who are killed for daring to establish their own identity.
 The narrative makes it clear it is the crushing pressure of Korean etiquette which murders them.
 Han Kang is well served by Deborah Smith's subtle translation in this disturbing book."
 Porochista Khakpour, writing for The New York Times, states that the book is nothing like typical stories about vegetarianism that end with "enlightenment".
 She compares the work with African-Australian author Ceridwen Dovey's novella Blood Kin, American author Herman Melville's 1853 short story "Bartleby, the Scrivener", Iranian author Sadegh Hedayat's 1937 cult horror story The Blind Owl, and various journals and works of Czech author Franz Kafka, including A Hunger Artist.